Templatew/RubbleScout/README.md

 ## Overview

-Inspired by the [Bujold robot](https://content.fortune.com/wp-content/uploads/2015/03/bujold.jpg), which was notably deployed in the aftermath of the September 11 attacks in 2001, this project aims to design and build an autonomous search and rescue robot.
-The objective is to create a robot capable of navigating complex terrains, identifying obstacles and hazards, and providing real-time data to rescue teams.
+The primary objective of this project is to design and prototype a robot that can navigate diverse terrains, aiding in search and rescue missions.
+This repo serves as a central hub for all project-related resources.

 ## Features

 * **Autonomous Navigation** : Utilizes sensors and machine learning algorithms for navigating through unknown terrains.
-* **Obstacle Detection** : Equipped with cameras and LIDAR (Light Detection and Ranging) for obstacle avoidance.
+* **Obstacle Detection** : Equipped with cameras and LIDAR (Light Detection and Ranging) for obstacle avoidance and 3D scanning.
 * **Communication Interface** : Real-time data transmission to a central control station.
-* **Hazard Detection** : Sensors for identifying hazardous materials or conditions.
+* **Hazard Detection** : Sensors for identifying hazardous substances or conditions.

-## About Me
-My name is Lorenz, a first-year Robotics Engineering student based in Antibes, France.
-This project is part of my academic curriculum and is driven by a passion for robotics and its applications in emergency response scenarios.